 20. Fidelity bond

-(1) Where the Commissioner grants an application for, or renewal of, a licence, the Commissioner shall not issue the licence or renewal unless the fidelity bond or approved security referred to in subsection (2) has been lodged with him and is in force.
+(1) Before a licensee carries on the business or carries out the functions of a debt collector, the licensee must lodge with the Commissioner the fidelity bond or approved security referred to in subsection (2).

+(1A) A licensee must not carry on the business or carry out the functions of a debt collector unless the licensee has in force the fidelity bond or approved security referred to in subsection (2).

 (2) The fidelity bond shall be a bond in the form prescribed in the sum —